 Another set of proofs to back up your claims would be any accolades you’ve received over the span of your career.
 That can be a special honor or even a letter of recommendation from a previous employer who backs up your claims.

 If you’ve not received any awards or commitments from previous managers, then the next best thing to do would be to frame your answer in a story.
 Provide an anecdote that demonstrates your strength in action and context.
 This will go a long way to giving your statement validity.
+The STAR method can help you tell effective anecdotes in interviews.

 What Are the Right Strengths?